mark-ting/cs263-fall21-final/README.md

 To close the publisher-broker connection, type `Ctrl+C`.

 ## Subscribers
 By default, all subscribers receive all messages since they have no content filters.
 To limit the scope of messages subscribed to, in any terminal running `./subscriber`, type a regular expression string which will add a filter.
-Now only published content which meets the filters will be routed.
+Now only published content which meets the AND of all the filters will be routed.

-Common regex expressions to test include:
-- ADD REGEX EXPRESSIONS
+## Regex Examples
+Content String: `This is a content string`
+Regex:
+- Subscriber 1: `This`, `str|content` -> Receives
+- Subscriber 2: `This is not in the string` -> Does not receive
+- Subscriber 3: (no filters) -> Receives

 Note that regex expression format is not validated in this version, so users should only input valid regex expressions.